cmeeren/Faqt/README.md

 As you can see, the first line tells you which part of the code fails (and `...` is inserted when using derived state from an assertion).

-**Yes, this works even in Release mode or when source files are not available!** See requirements below.
+**Yes, this works even in Release mode or when source files are not available!** See the very simple requirements below.

 ## Installation and requirements